-20(1) Subject to the by-laws, a person or committee to whom a power or duty is given under this Act or the by-laws may delegate the power or duty to one or more other persons or committees.

-(2) A person or committee making a delegation under subsection (1) may impose conditions on the delegation.

-(3) Despite subsection (1),

-- (a) the powers and duties of both a complaints director and a hearings director may not be delegated to the same person, and - (b) a complaint review committee, a hearing tribunal or a council or panel of council may not delegate its powers or duties with respect to a review or appeal under Part 4.

-(4) Any reference in this Act or any other enactment to a person or committee to whom a power or duty is given under this Act is deemed to be also a reference to a delegate of the person or committee under this section.
+- 20(1) Subject to the bylaws, a person or committee to whom a power or duty is given under this Act or the bylaws may delegate the power or duty to one or more other persons or committees. - (2) A person or committee making a delegation under subsection (1) may impose conditions on the delegation. - (3) Despite subsection (1), - (a) the powers and duties of both a complaints director and a hearings director may not be delegated to the same person, and - (b) a complaint review committee and a hearing tribunal may not delegate its powers or duties with respect to a review or appeal under Part 4. - (4) Any reference in this Act or any other enactment to a person or committee to whom a power or duty is given under this Act is deemed to be also a reference to a delegate of the person or committee under this section.

+Officials directory

-Officials directory 21(1) A council must establish and keep up-to-date a directory that contains the names of and how to contact
+- 21(1) The council must establish and keep up to date a directory that contains the names of, and how to contact, - (a) the complaints director and any delegate; - (b) the hearings director and any delegate; - (c) the registrar and any delegate;

-- (a) the complaints director and any delegate; - (b) the hearings director and any delegate; - (c) the registrar and any delegate; - (d) the president and any delegate; - (e) the council and any delegate and any delegate of the delegate. - (2) The information under subsection (1) must, on request, - (a) be made available to the public during regular business hours, and - (b) be provided to the Minister.
+- (d) the Chair and any delegate; - (e) the council and any delegate and any delegate of the delegate. - (2) The information under subsection (1) must, on request, - (a) be made available to the public during regular business hours, and - (b) be provided to the Minister.